SebKrantz/blog/content/about.md

 draft = true
 +++

-This is the personal blog of [Sebastian Krantz](https://sebastiankrantz.com), devoted to development, economics, career and travel experiences.
+This is the personal blog of [Sebastian Krantz](https://sebastiankrantz.com), devoted to research, international development, economics, career reflections and travel experiences.

-For open-source software related content you may also be interested in [R, Econometrics, High Performance](https://sebkrantz.github.io/Rblog/).
+For open-source related content you may also be interested in my software blog: [R, Econometrics, High Performance](https://sebkrantz.github.io/Rblog/).